Pategi

-Pategi or Patigi is a town and Local government in Kwara State, Nigeria with the headquarters located at the town.
+Pategi or Patigi is a town and local government in Kwara State, Nigeria with the headquarters located at the town.
 The town is the headquarters of Pategi Emirate.
-It is inhabited by the Nupe people who also exhibit a linguistic repertoire of the Yoruba dialect.
+It is inhabited by the Nupe people who speak the Nupe language.
 They are farmers, aquatic sellers/fishers and traders.
 They are known to be governed by a monarch.

 Currently, a new Monarch, in the person of Umar Bologi II, was appointed, by the Government of the State, who happened to be a custom officer in before his appointment to the Office as the leader of Etsu Community.

 Settlement

 Pategi is a Nupe town along the banks of the Niger River.
 The township is located within Pategi Local Government Area.
 The local government is one of the largest Fadama lowlands in the state with River Niger as the primary source of water.